FunctionLab/fntm-api/client/python/README.md

 ## Install dependencies

 The only external depedency required by the template code is the **requests** library.
-If this is already installed on your system, this section can be skipped.
+If this is already installed on your system, you can skip this section.

-The recommended way of installing **requests** is by using a virtual environment.
+The recommended way of installing **requests** is in a virtual environment.

 ```
 virtualenv env